 After finishing up my kitchen cabinets and being thrilled with the hardware from D. Lawless, I was browsing their store and found that they had an amazing selection of antique restoration hardware.
 I had been looking for something like this for a really long time, and was so excited.

 It took me forever to decide, too, because there were tons to choose from.
 I eventually chose the stamped solid embellished brass bail pull.

 These pulls were only $3.45.

-Since the pulls were brass, I was faced with a decision.
-I attached one spray painted pull and one brass pull, and stared at it confused for a full 2 days.
-I just couldn't decide!
-Here's a really bad night time iphone pic to satisfy your curiosity.
-You'll hafta squint.
-The gold pull looked so snazzy and reminded me of my favorite kitchen island ever, but it just looked off when combined with the other furniture in the room.
-So, ultimately, I abandoned my brassy dream, and decided to spray paint all the hardware.
+The pulls were originally brass, but I wanted to spray paint them silver.
+The gold pull looked really chic and reminded me of my favorite kitchen island ever, but it just looked off when combined with the other furniture in the room.
+So, ultimately, I decided to spray paint the hardware.

-Since I didn't want the pulls to be bright chrome, I decided to play spray paint mixologist.
-I sprayed the hardware first with the silver chrome and then gave it a really fine misting with the pure gold spray paint.
+A few hardware spray painting tips: Since I didn't want the pulls to be bright chrome, I decided to layer some spray paints.
+I sprayed the hardware first with the Rust-Oleum Bright Coat Chrome and then gave it a really fine misting with the Rust-Oleum Universal Pure Gold (affiliate links).
 I love the result.
-It ended up being a really pretty pewter, and because it has some dimension to it, it doesn't look spray painted.
+It ended up being a really pretty pewter, and because it has some dimension to it, it doesn't look so spray painted.